ayufan-rock64/linux-build/u-boot-postprocess/README.md

 ./u-boot-postprocess.sh
 ```

+This creates `out/u-boot-with-dtb.bin` which is correctly prefixed to
+be accepted by Allwinner's boot0.

 ## Next steps

 Now that you have the boot loader, you actually can create a disk image with
 it.
 See the `simpleimage` folder.
 Copy the created `out/u-boot-with-dtb.bin`
 file into the `simpleimage` folder to be used there.